Dr. Stephen Roddy

 Teaching Fellow, Electronic & Elect.
 Engineering

-I am an Artist, Researcher, and Lecturer based at Trinity College Dublin (TCD) conducting work in the Creative Arts and Engineering.
+I am an Assistant Professor in Digital Arts at Trinity College Dublin (TCD).
 I hold a Ph.D. in Data Sonification, the use of sound to perceptualize data and convey information.
-My current work is focused on the application of Sonification, and artificial intelligence/machine learning techniques (AI/ML) in Human-computer Interaction (HCI) and the Creative Arts.
+My current research/practice is focused on the development of Cybernetic frameworks for the application of Sonification, Artificial Intelligence/Machine Learning (AI/ML), and Human-computer Interaction (HCI) techniques in the Creative Arts.

 My previous project, based at the CONNECT Centre in TCD and funded by an IRC postdoctoral fellowship, explored the design of Sonification and Auditory Display solutions for Large-scale Internet of Things (IoT) networks.
-My work has been widely disseminated through peer-reviewed journal publications, book chapters, and conferences.
+My work is widely disseminated through peer-reviewed journal publications, book chapters, and conferences.